JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * Hellbound
 * Signal from Tolva
+* Titanfall 2

+From the past
+* Killzone 2

 # With Cristi #
 * Biped (two player puzzle game where you have to work together)